Beginners Guide To Flying RC Airplanes ebook

-Here are some more rc airplane aerobatics that you might like to try, if you've had success with the loop, roll and stall turn shown here.
+Here are some more rc airplane aerobatics that you might like to try your hand at, if you've had success with the loop, roll and stall turn shown on the basic rc plane aerobatics page.

 The Immelmann Turn:

-Named after the German WWI fighter ace Max Immelmann, this aerobatic maneuver is a modified and simplified version of his attack maneuver that he used during dogfights.
+Named after the German WWI fighter ace Max Immelmann, this aerobatic maneuver is a modified and simplified version of his attack maneuver that he used during dogfights, to reposition his plane onto the tail of his enemy.

 Immelman turn rc airplane aerobatic maneuver